kna27/rep-timer/README.md

 # Repetition Timer
- A timer with repetitions made in Unity
+ A timer with repetitions made in Unity version 2019.4.2f1